loicmasson2/ScrapHome/README.md

 ## Frontend
 I am using Nuxt with Bun.
 I always wanted to play with Next/Nuxt and to discover Vue.

+The UI is a list of the homes I scraped + a map with the markers.
+The color of the markers is either:
+- green - potentially a good deal
+- red - potentially a bad deal

 ![Animation.gif](Animation.gif)